RyanBalfanz/mySyntenyPortal/README-qnsflow.md

 Note: This may take a while because the container has to install many dependencies, however this is a one-time execution.

 ### Setting Up QNS
 In order for QNS to run properly, install the necessary requirements.
 Start by creating a virtual environment and installing the requirements.
 Run the following commands within the qns directory to do so.

+`cd mySyntenyPortal/qns`
 `python3 -m venv env`
 `source env/bin/activate`
 `pip3 install -r requirements.txt`